andergisomon/blog/content/posts/Internship_Reflections/Building_a_Soft_PLC/index.md

 +++
-title = 'How I built a PLC for my internship project' date = 2025-08-06T09:14:52+08:00 draft = false
+title = 'How I built a PLC for my internship project: or how it made me love open source even more' date = 2025-08-06T09:14:52+08:00 draft = false
 +++